Christ the King Catholic High School, Preston

 Christ the King Catholic High School is a coeducational secondary school located in Preston in the English county of Lancashire.

-It is a voluntary aided school administered by Lancashire County Council and the Roman Catholic Diocese of Lancaster.
+It was a voluntary aided school administered by Lancashire County Council and the Roman Catholic Diocese of Lancaster.
+However, following an Ofsted report in September 2022 in which the school's leadership and management were rated inadequate and all other areas rated requires improvement, the school officially shut on 31st December 2023 and re-opened the following day as an academy converter under the Mater Ecclesiae Catholic Multi-Academy Trust.

 The school offers GCSEs and Cambridge Nationals as programmes of study for pupils, and also offers the Duke of Edinburgh's Award programme.
 The school also has a specialism in maths and computing.

-According to the most recent Ofsted report, it was last rated inadequate for a number of reasons.